True Cross: Veneration

-Saint John Chrysostom wrote homilies on the three crosses:
+John Chrysostom wrote homilies on the three crosses:

-The Catholic Church, the Eastern Orthodox Church, Oriental Orthodox Church, the Anglican Communion, and a number of Protestant denominations, celebrate the Feast of the Exaltation of the Cross on September 14, the anniversary of the dedication of the Church of the Holy Sepulchre.
+The Catholic, Eastern Orthodox, Oriental Orthodox, Anglican and some Protestant churches celebrate the Feast of the Exaltation of the Cross on September 14, the anniversary of the dedication of the Church of the Holy Sepulchre.
 In later centuries, these celebrations also included commemoration of the rescue of the True Cross from the Persians in 628.
 In the Galician usage, beginning about the seventh century, the Feast of the Cross was celebrated on May 3.
 According to the Catholic Encyclopedia, when the Galician and Roman practices were combined, the September date, for which the Vatican adopted the official name "Triumph of the Cross" in 1963, was used to commemorate the rescue from the Persians and the May date was kept as the "Invention of the True Cross" to commemorate the finding.
-The September date is often referred to in the West as Holy Cross Day; the May date (See also Roodmas.) was dropped from the liturgical calendar of the Catholic Church in 1960 when the Roman Breviary was reformed by Pope John XXIII.
+The September date is often referred to in the West as Holy Cross Day; the May date (see also Roodmas) was dropped from the liturgical calendar of the Catholic Church in 1960 when the Roman Breviary was reformed by Pope John XXIII.
 The Orthodox still commemorate both events on September 14, one of the Twelve Great Feasts of the liturgical year, and the Procession of the Venerable Wood of the Cross on 1 August, the day on which the relics of the True Cross would be carried through the streets of Constantinople to bless the city.

 In addition to celebrations on fixed days, there are certain days of the variable cycle when the Cross is celebrated.
 The Catholic Church has a formal Adoration of the Cross during the services for Good Friday.
 In Eastern Orthodox churches everywhere, a replica of the cross is brought out in procession during Matins of Great and Holy Friday for the people to venerate.
 The Orthodox also celebrate an additional Veneration of the Cross on the third Sunday of Great Lent.